BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Add Single Contacts To A List.md

 # Use Case:

-Given and contact's email address and attributes,
+Given an email and the contacts attributes,
-Then I want to add the contact to an list(s).
+Then I want to add the contact to a list.

 Variations of problem: